-- " FRSC 1100H: Introduction to Canadian Justice Introduces students to the Canadian justice system with an emphasis on the criminal justice system.
-Students are provided opportunities to apply their knowledge through analyzing legal cases and various pieces of legislation, and participating in a mock trial. - " FRSC 2020H: Scientific Methodology in Forensic Science (Sc)
+" FRSC 1100H: Introduction to Canadian Justice

+Introduces students to the Canadian justice system with an emphasis on the criminal justice system.
+Students are provided opportunities to apply their knowledge through analyzing legal cases and various pieces of legislation, and participating in a mock trial.

+" FRSC 2020H: Scientific Methodology in Forensic Science (Sc)

 Provides an introduction to the scientific method, data management, and basic statistics as a foundation for collecting, analyzing, and presenting scientific data in a scientific or forensic setting.
-Prerequisite: 1.5 science credits.
+Prerequisite: FRSC 1010H and 1.5 additional science credits.
+Open only to students registered in a Forensic Science program.